 Five rad and random things I found this week

 My job is to find cool stuff.
 Throughout the week I spend hours scouring the web for things that are useful or fun or ridiculously cheap.
-Often times, these choices coalesce into a guide of like items—for example, items to make the perfect cold-brew or things to get your dad this Father's Day.
+Often times, these choices coalesce into a guide of like items—for example, grill gear to make your barbecue the best on the block, things to get your dad this Father's Day, or 13 genius items for your next big road trip.
 But I often stumble across some pretty awesome stuff that doesn’t really fit into a list.
 So I made a list for those.

 The only thing they have in common is that I like them—and think you will too.